 I had to do it, but I didn’t know how.
 So, I did what any overachieve grad student would do and research the living hell out of the topic for a week.
 I watched every skillshare video, read endless blogs, listened to multiple podcasts and even bothered my friend who worked in marketing.
 Books on the topic piled high outside beside my bed and soon became littered with my scribbled notes and highlighter.
 On top of that, I also studied the pattern of several successful YouTubers and influences to see how they engaged with their audience.

 Since then, my connections on social media has jumped up, I’ve made multiple connections with various people around the world, and I enjoy popping onto Twitter to see what folks are doing.

 My followers didn’t jump up into the tens of thousands overnight, but you shouldn’t go into social media for the numbers alone.
 Followers come in time so long as you are active and engage with others.
 One piece of advice I heard repeatedly is to focus on the connections you can make before your sale.

 Social media is intimidating.
 Every platform has its own environment, pitfalls, and various methods to engage with others.
 Regardless of what you select, don’t approach it as just another part of your “job.”
 Looking at it as a way to connect and befriend others will giving you a lot more satisfaction than seeing it as something you have to do.

 If you are someone who frequently engages in social media, what is a suggestion you can give to those looking to engage for the first time?

 Interested in learning more about social media?
 Here is a list of six great books to start from:

-Carrow Brown, author of Ghost Walker Chronicles, is a military vet living in sunny Arizona with husband and dogs.
+Carrow Brown, author of Queen of Swords and Silence, is a military vet living in sunny Arizona with husband and dogs.
 She devoted to writing that both entertain and invoke thoughtful questions.
 She is bribed by tacos and always looking for a book recommendation.